 A garden walk introduced neighbors to fantastic back yards in our area.

-We connected with and were recognized by Future Heights, with requests from other neighborhoods for our Stop Here and Chat project.
+We connected with and were recognized by Future Heights, with requests from other neighborhoods for our Stop Here and Chat signs.
 A core of Forest Hill people worked at homes on the Cleveland Heights House Tour in September.

 It was gratifying to have business owners and individuals support our efforts with generous dollar contributions.